jwieditz/MiSeal/README.md

 ## Annotations
 The image provided as an example was taken from <cite>Maio, D., Maltoni, D., Cappelli, R., Wayman, J. L., & Jain, A. K. (2002, August).
 FVC2002: Second fingerprint verification competition.
 In Object recognition supported by user interaction for service robots (Vol. 3, pp. 811-814).
 IEEE.</cite>

+# Application of the MiSeal
+Generate the folder ~/MiSeal in your home directory and copy the jar-file fingerprint-0.0.1.jar and the MiSeal.R script from this repository into this folder.
+Then, you can run MiSeal(imagePath, roiPath, minutiaePath, numberOfIterations, burnIn).
+We provide an already correctly formatted example data set in the example folder of this repository.

-# Application of the graphical tool
+# Application of the graphical fingerprint tool
 Unzip the image archive.
 Then, go to the /image/bin folder and run
 - de.unigoettingen.math.fingerprint if you own a linux machine
 - de.unigoettingen.math.fingerprint.bat if you own a Windows machine

-# Application of the MiSeal
-Generate the folder ~/MiSeal in your home directory and copy the jar-file fingerprint-0.0.1.jar and the MiSeal.R script from this repository into this folder.
-Then, you can run MiSeal(imagePath, roiPath, minutiaePath, numberOfIterations, burnIn).
-We provide an already correctly formatted example data set in the example folder of this repository.

 # Application of the command line fingerprint tool